-Josh Lauer completed his first season as an assistant coach at the University of Georgia in 2011.
+Josh Lauer enters his fifth season as a member of the Georgia volleyball staff.
+He was promoted to Associate Head Coach in January of 2014 after spending three seasons as an assistant coach of the Georgia volleyball team.
 His primary responsibilities with the Bulldogs include serving as recruiting coordinator, coordination of blocking and defense and opponent scouting.

 Lauer joined the Bulldogs in January of 2011 having spent the three previous seasons as an assistant coach and recruiting coordinator at the University of Alabama where he helped the Crimson Tide land its first top-30 recruiting class and a trio of high school All-Americans in 2010.

 Prior to his stint in Tuscaloosa, Lauer spent four years as the head coach at the University of Missouri - St. Louis where he took his team from the bottom of the conference to a top five standing.
 The Tritons put together their first 10-plus conference match winning season in Lauer’s final year after managing just four Great Lakes Valley Conference wins when he began in 2004.

 Throughout his tenure at Missouri - St. Louis, Lauer’s squads collected numerous team and individual accolades including the American Volleyball Coaches Association Academic Award, the Great Lakes Valley Conference Sportsmanship Award, one ESPN The Magazine Academic All-District Third Team honoree and several all-conference and academic all-conference selections.